EpicDavi/swe-blog/about.md

 title: About
 ---

 Here is my blog!
-I don't have much on here yet, but I will be sure to update it soon.
+This is for my CS373 Software Engineering class.

 This blog is made with [Hyde](https://github.com/poole/hyde) which is built with [Poole](https://github.com/poole/poole) for [Jekyll](https://github.com/jekyll/jekyll).